-Rush Limbaugh is the outspoken, ultra-conservative and ultra-popular host of The Rush Limbaugh Show, an A.M. radio show about American politics.
+Name at birth: Rush Hudson Limbaugh IIIRush Limbaugh was the outspoken, ultra-conservative and ultra-popular host of The Rush Limbaugh Show, a widely-syndicated radio show about American politics.
 Rush Limbaugh got his start in radio while still in high school.
-He landed in Sacramento, California in the 1980s and perfected the politically-oriented sarcasm that earned him national syndication.
-Limbaugh gained particular fame as a staunch opponent of president Bill Clinton; by 1995, when Newt Gingrich led a Republican majority into the House of Representatives, Rush Limbaugh was one of the most popular radio hosts in the U.S., with a fervent audience of "dittoheads," fans who proudly parroted his conservative views and called him "El Rushbo."
-His popularity continued into the 21st century, even as Limbaugh announced in 2001 that he was almost completely deaf; by the end of that year he'd had a cochlear implant that allowed him to remain on the air.
-Two years later (2003) Limbaugh admitted on the air that he was addicted to painkillers -- though he spoke up only after the press reported he had been caught trying to illegally obtain prescription narcotics.
+He landed in Sacramento, California in the 1980s, and perfected the politically-oriented sarcasm that earned him national syndication.
+Limbaugh gained particular fame as a staunch opponent of president Bill Clinton; by 1995, when Newt Gingrich led a Republican majority into the House of Representatives, Rush Limbaugh was one of the most popular radio hosts in the U.S., with a fervent audience of "dittoheads," fans who proudly parroted his conservative views.
+Limbaugh's popularity continued into the 21st century, even as he announced in 2001 that he was almost completely deaf; by the end of that year he'd had a cochlear implant that allowed him to remain on the air.
+Two years later, in 2003, Limbaugh admitted on the air that he was addicted to painkillers -- though he spoke up only after the press reported he had been caught trying to illegally obtain prescription narcotics.
 Limbaugh spent five weeks in a drug rehabilitation center and returned to the airwaves in November 2003.
 After a three-year investigation by Florida authorities, Limbaugh agreed to a deal in 2006 that resulted in a $30,000 fine and 18 months of treatment.
 Two years later, in 2008, he signed a fresh 8-year, $400 million contract with radio conglomerate Clear Channel.
-Rush Limbaugh remains the dean of modern radio shouters, has written the books The Way Things Ought To Be (1992) and See, I Told You So (1993), and manages to keep his name in the headlines no matter what's going on in Washington, D.C.
+The dean of modern radio shouters, Limbaugh wrote the books The Way Things Ought To Be (1992) and See, I Told You So (1993), and managed to keep his name in the headlines no matter what was going on in Washington, D.C.
+Inducted into the National Radio Hall of Fame and the National Association of Broadcasters Hall of Fame, Limbaugh was given the Presidential Medal of Freedom in 2020 by President Donald Trump.

-Rush Limbaugh has been married four times: to the former Roxy McNeely (1977-80), to Michelle Sixta (1983-90), to Marta Fitzgerald (1994-2004), and to Kathryn Elizabeth Rogers (married June 5, 2010).
+Rush Limbaugh was married four times: to the Roxy McNeely (1977-80), to Michelle Sixta (1983-90), to Marta Fitzgerald (1994-2004), and to Kathryn Elizabeth Rogers (from June 5, 2010 until his death).
 Rogers was an event planner when she met Rush at a 2004 charity golf tournament.
-She was born in 1976… Limbaugh’s first three marriages ended in divorce.
-He has no children… Rush Limbaugh’s marriage to Marta Fitzgerald took place at the home of Supreme Court Justice Clarence Thomas, who also officiated… Rush coined the term “feminazis,” a derogatory term for liberal feminists… Early in his radio career, Rush Limbaugh broadcast under the name of Jeff Christie, according to The New York Times… His grandfather, Rush Hudson Limbaugh, Sr., was a prominent Missouri lawyer.
-He died in 1996 at the age of 104.
+She was born in 1976… Rush Limbaugh’s first three marriages ended in divorce.
+He had no children… Rush Limbaugh’s marriage to Marta Fitzgerald took place at the home of Supreme Court Justice Clarence Thomas, who also officiated… Rush Limbaugh coined the term “feminazis,” a derogatory term for liberal feminists… Early in his radio career, Rush Limbaugh broadcast under the name of Jeff Christie, according to The New York Times… His grandfather, Rush Hudson Limbaugh, Sr., was a prominent Missouri lawyer who died in 1996 at the age of 104.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.